stephen-bunn/megu/docs/source/plugins/rules.rst

 7. Plugins **SHOULD** only use the disk cache if absolutely necessary.
 8. Plugins **SHOULD** avoid parsing HTML using BeautifulSoup_ whenever possible.
+9. Plugins **SHOULD NOT** require API credentials for default functionality.